September 7, 2021

 View as PDF

-Prospective candidates will be further invited to submit their full application directly to the Office of Graduate Programs at NMT using the following link: http://gradcas.liaisoncas.org/apply/.
+For additional questions about this project please email email@example.com with your CV and a short cover letter.
+The letter should explain your previous research experience, career goals, and your interest in these position.
+Applications will be reviewed starting immediately until positions are filled.
+Prospective candidates will be further invited to submit their full application directly to the Office of Graduate Programs at NMT.
 Applicants are expected to submit a CV, academic transcripts, a letter of introduction and obtain three reference letters.
 A TOEFL is required for non-native English speakers.
 For questions about the admission process at New Mexico Tech please contact firstname.lastname@example.org.
-The deadline for Fall 2021 applications is January 15, 2021.
+The deadline for Spring applications is September 25, 2021.